Employment

 • Comfortable working outdoors in all types of weather

-• Willing to take initiative to assist with cleaning and other duties
+• Willing to take the initiative to assist with cleaning and other duties

 Candidates need to be comfortable working outdoors, excited about teaching, and able to pass a background check.
 This is the perfect job for recent college graduates, prospective teachers, students invested in a gap year process, professionals in environmental studies, and retired educators.